Table of Contents

 - Mal-absorptive: increased stool output with an excess of fluid and electrolytes

-Viral infectious diarrhea is the most prevalent pediatric diarrhea.
-Pyogenic follows next in line.
-The key to diagnosis is to recover the organism in stools.
+Viral infectious diarrhea is the most prevalent pediatric diarrhea, followed by pyogenic.
+The key to diagnosis is recovering the infectious organism from stools.
 Enzyme immunoassay is helpful in some cases.

 A short summary of infectious diarrhea is presented below: